dappnode/DAppNodeDocs/docs/user-guide/ui/initial-configurations/select-a-client.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Select a type of Client

-The first time you enter to the admin UI of DAppNode, you will have to take this decisions.
+The first time you enter to the admin UI of DAppNode, you will have to take this decision.
 Firstly, it's a decision you can modify whatever you want.
 From DAppNode we think it's so important to explain best as possible what this selection means.
 Then, you will see the next window.

 <p align="center">
     <img src="../../../../static/img/system_view_repository.png"/>